omrishalev22/ScriptRunner/README.md

 ## Development

-Run `npm run install`- only when starting the app for the first time.
+Run `npm install`- only when starting the app for the first time.

 Run `ng serve` for a dev server - will bring up the UI